Yukio Mishima: Schooling and early works

 Mishima was enrolled at the age of six in the elite Gakushūin, the Peers' School in Tokyo, which had been established in the Meiji period to educate the Imperial family and the descendants of the old feudal nobility.
 Mishima began to write his first stories aged 12, taking inspiration from myths (Kojiki, Greek mythology, etc.) and the works of numerous classic Japanese authors, as well as Raymond Radiguet, Jean Cocteau, Oscar Wilde, Rainer Maria Rilke, Thomas Mann, Friedrich Nietzsche, Charles Baudelaire, l'Isle-Adam, and other European authors.
 He also studied German.
 After six years as a pupil, he became the youngest member of the editorial board of its literary society.
 Mishima was particularly drawn to the works of Japanese poet Shizuo Itō (伊東静雄), Haruo Satō, and Michizō Tachihara, who inspired Mishima's appreciation of classical Japanese waka poetry.
 Mishima's early contributions to the Gakushūin literary magazine Hojinkai-zasshi (輔仁会雑誌) (Note: 輔仁 (Hojin) is an East Asian name composed of two characters which individually mean "assistance" and "benevolence".) included haiku and waka poetry before he turned his attention to prose.

 In 1941, at the age of 16, Mishima was invited to write a short story for the Hojinkai-zasshi, where he submitted Forest in Full Bloom (花ざかりの森, Hanazakari no Mori), a story in which the narrator describes the feeling that his ancestors somehow still live on within him.
 The story displays several metaphors and aphorisms that would become Mishima's hallmarks.
 (Note: At the end of this debut work, a limpid "tranquility" is drawn, and it is often pointed out by some literature researchers that it has something in common with the ending of Mishima's posthumous work The Sea of Fertility.)
-He also sent a copy of the manuscript to his teacher Fumio Shimizu (清水文雄), who was so impressed that he and his fellow editorial board members decided to publish it in their literary magazine Bungei Bunka (文藝文化).
+He also sent a copy of the manuscript to his teacher Fumio Shimizu, who was so impressed that he and his fellow editorial board members decided to publish it in their literary magazine Bungei Bunka.

 In order to protect him from potential backlash from Azusa, Shimizu and the other editorial board members coined the pen-name Yukio Mishima.
-They took "Mishima" from Mishima Station, which Shimizu and his fellow Bungei Bunka board member Hasuda Zenmei passed through on their way to the editorial meeting, which was held in Izu, Shizuoka.
-The name "Yukio" came from yuki (雪), the Japanese word for "snow", because of the snow they saw on Mount Fuji as the train passed.
+They took "Mishima" from Mishima Station, which Shimizu and his fellow Bungei Bunka board member Hasuda Zenmei passed through on their way to the editorial meeting which was held in Shuzenji, Shizuoka.
+The name "Yukio" came from yuki (雪), the Japanese word for "snow" because of the snow they saw on Mount Fuji as the train passed.
 The story was later published as a limited book edition (4,000 copies) in 1944 due to a wartime paper shortage.
 Mishima had it published as a keepsake to remember him by, as he assumed that he would die in the war.